mackay218/next_stop_time_checker/README.md

 # Next Stop Time Checker

-An application to get the time in minutes before the next bus or train arrives at the users stop on their chosen route and going their chosen direction.
+An application to get the time in minutes before the next bus or train departs at the users stop on their chosen route and going their chosen direction.

 ## Built with